hollyschinsky/pgday-eu-star-track/lesson3.md

    <img class="screenshot-md2" src="images/android-offline.png"/>

-1. Now open the `www/js/my-app.js` file and add the following variable declaration to the top of the file under the `isIos` and `isMaterial` handling.
+- Now open the `www/js/my-app.js` file and add the following variable declaration to the top of the file under the `isIos` and `isMaterial` handling.
 This will keep the current network status in case we need to check it in other parts of the code.
 We'll begin by assuming it's offline until the next step can determine it for sure.

        var offline = true;

-1. While still in the `www/js/my-app.js` file, add the following code to the `deviceready()` function.
+- While still in the `www/js/my-app.js` file, add the following code to the `deviceready()` function.

   This code checks to ensure the plugin is available and then checks if the current connection is none, indicating it would be offline.
 In this case it will set the color to gray on both platforms.
 It then adds event listeners to the `offline` and `online` events to listen for a change in status to allow for further handling in those scenarios.

         if (navigator.connection && navigator.connection.type == Connection.NONE) {
             $$('.fa-wifi').addClass('color-gray');
         }
         else {
             // It's connected, set a flag and icon colors offline = false;
             if (isIos) $$('.fa-wifi').addClass('color-green');
             else $$('.fa-wifi').addClass('color-white');
         }

-    // Add a listener to detect a change in the connection from online to offline and vice versa document.addEventListener("offline", onOffline, false);
+        document.addEventListener("offline", onOffline, false);
         document.addEventListener("online", onOnline, false);

   >You should always ensure you wait until the `deviceready` event is fired before using any Cordova native plugins.

-3. Next we'll add the functions for the `onOffline` and `onOnline` handlers.
+- Next we'll add the functions for the `onOffline` and `onOnline` handlers.
 They will both display a toast style notification to indicate the status change and set the colors of the wifi icon on the main page for visual notification.
 (See the [Framework7 notification docs](http://framework7.io/docs/notifications.html) for more details on using these toast style notifications in your apps).